Everything you need to know about Yusaku Maezawa, SpaceX's first moon passenger

 Who is Yusaku Maezawa?

 Yusaku Maezawa, 42, is a Japanese billionaire entrepreneur and founder of Zozotown, Japan's largest online fashion retailer.
-Now, he's also the first private citizen to go to the moon.
+Now, he's also slated to be the first private citizen to go to the moon.

 At Monday's SpaceX reveal, Maezawa said he was once a skateboarder and fascinated by American culture.
-After six months in the US, he headed back to Japan and started to play the drums in a band before founding Start Today, a mail order business, in 1998.
+After six months in the US, he headed back to Japan and started to play the drums in a band before founding a mail order business called Start Today in 1998.
 Two years later, he took the business online.

-His band, Switch Style, found some success with their hard and fast punk rock.
-In an interview with the Japan Times he noted that he was the president of his own company, while he toured with the band until the success of Start Today grew to a point where he could not do both.
+His band, Switch Style, found some success with its hard and fast punk rock.
+In an interview with the Japan Times, he noted he was the president of his own company while touring with the band until Start Today's success grew to a point where he couldn't do both.
 He decided to quit the band and forge forward with his online business.

 In 2004, he launched online fashion retailer Zozotown and recently announced a made-to-measure bodysuit service as part of the ZOZO brand, known as the Zozosuit.
 The suit allows people to ensure the clothes they order online fit perfectly before they arrive.